SAP-samples/cap-appgyver-covid-certcheck/tutorials/1_SecuritySetup/README.md

 ## Introduction

 Learn how to setup the security related services for your application.
-As the respective services will be part of the actual CAP application and the SAP AppGyver app, they need to be configured before you start the acutal development of your other components.
+As the respective services will be part of the actual CAP application and the SAP AppGyver app, they need to be configured before you start the actual development of your other components.

 For this part of the tutorial we recommend studying the following blog post and corresponding GitHub repository first, which will be linked and reused throughout the next steps.